What is Blockchain?

-There are three main technologies that combine to create a blockchain.
-This includes encryption of the private key, a distribution network with a shared ledger and an incentive to maintain network transactions, maintenance and security.
+Three main technologies combine to create a blockchain.
+This includes encryption of the private key, a distribution network with a shared ledger, and an incentive to maintain network transactions, maintenance, and security.
 These factors are combined with:

 Most traditional forms of payment are centralized.
-For example, your bank stores your money and, in order to pay someone else, you need to go through the bank.
+For example, your bank stores your money and, to pay someone else, you need to go through the bank.

 This process has several vulnerabilities:

 - All data is stored in one place, making it an easy target for hackers.

 - If the centralized entity is closed or corrupted, no one will have access to the information it has.